 A judicial review hearing of one discrete element of the IfQ CaFC project was held in December 2016 and January 2017.
 The HFEA won this case.
-A decision by the courts on whether to grant permission to appeal is likely to be heard soon.
+A decision by the Court of Appeal on whether permission to appeal will be granted is still awaited.
+This is entirely in the hands of the Court as far as timescales go.